BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

 ![image](https://user-images.githubusercontent.com/75755695/176340345-c6c5571f-dc71-4254-83b0-238cef16ed97.png)

-An important next step will be to locate the extreme outliers for IMDB score, as this score will be a primary metric in gauging overall success for a movie.
+An important next step will be to locate the extreme outliers for IMDB score, as this score will be a primary metric in gauging overall success for a movie or show.
-In this case, rows with an imdb_score further than three standard deviations from the mean will be considered outlying.
+In this case, rows with an IMDB score further than three standard deviations from the mean will be considered outlying.
 Notably the shows depicted by their respective box plot have a higher average IMDB score than movies.

 TV Show Outliers: